Hydrodynamics from Grad's equations: What can we learn from exact solutions?

-The exact solutions are, of course, the lucky exceptions, and even for the Grad moment equations the complexity of the Chapman-Enskog method increases rapidly with an increase of the number of the moments taken into account.
-Further (section \ref{PS}) we will review a technique of summing the Chapman-Enskog expansion {\it partially}.
-This technique is heuristic (as are the methods of partial summing in general), but still it removes the Bobylev instability, as well as it qualitatively reproduces the features of the exact solutions in the short-wave limit.
+The exact solutions are, of course, the lucky exceptions, and even for the Grad moment equations the complexity of the Chapman--Enskog method increases rapidly with an increase of the number of the moments taken into account.
+Further (section \ref{PS}) we shall review a technique of summing the Chapman--Enskog expansion {\it partially}.
+This technique is heuristic (as are the methods of partial summing in general), but it still removes the Bobylev instability, as well as it qualitatively reproduces the features of the exact solutions in the short-wave limit.

-The style of working in the sections mentioned so far falls into a paradigm of the Taylor-like expansions into powers of the Knudsen number.
-This viewpoint on the problem of a derivation of the hydrodynamics will be {\it altered} beginning with the section \ref{DI_intro}.
-There we demonstrate that a condition of a {\it dynamic invariance} which can be realized directly and with no request of the Knudsen number brings us to the same result as the exact summation of the Chapman-Enskog expansion.
-The Chapman-Enskog method thereafter can be regarded for a {\it one} possibility to solve the resulting invariance equations.
+The approach of working in the sections mentioned so far falls into the paradigm of the Taylor-like expansions into powers of the Knudsen number.
+This viewpoint on the problem of the derivation of the hydrodynamics will be {\it altered} beginning with Sect. \ref{DI_intro}.
+There we demonstrate that a condition of a {\it dynamic invariance} which can be realized directly and with no restrictions of the Knudsen number brings us to the same result as the exact summation of the Chapman--Enskog expansion.
+The Chapman--Enskog method thereafter can be regarded as {\it one} possibility to solve the resulting invariance equations.
 Further, we demonstrate that iterative methods provide a reasonable alternative to the Taylor expansion in this problem.